Flow induced by the rotation of two circular cylinders in a viscous fluid: Part I: counter-rotating cylinders

-For the case of co-rotating cylinders, rotating about their axes which are assumed fixed, there seems little doubt that a torque \emph{is} generated. \cite{W95} showed that, when this torque is properly incorporated, the condition of vanishing velocity at infinity {\em can} be satisfied; the resulting streamfunction had a complicated form involving infinite series, and Watson made no attempt to describe detailed properties of the flow thus determined.
-We reconsider this co-rotating problem in \S\S 4 and 5, and review some aspects of Watson's solution in Appendix \ref{App_Watson}.

-We shall use dimensionless variables such that the two cylinders $\mathcal{C}_{1,2}$ have equal unit radius and are centred at $(\mp(1+\varepsilon),0)$; the gap between the cylinders is thus $2\varepsilon$, and the boundaries are \be \mathcal{C}_{1}: (x+1+\varepsilon)^2 +y^2=1 \quad \tn{and}\quad \mathcal{C}_{2}: (x-1-\varepsilon)^2 +y^2 =1\,. \ee We shall be particularly concerned with the `small-gap situation' $0<\varepsilon\ll 1$ and the `contact limit' $\varepsilon = 0$.
-The seemingly artificial situation of `overlapping cylinders' ($\varepsilon < 0$) can in principle be realised with the use of conveyor belts (or by ciliary action in the case of micro-organisms); this turns out to be of interest, and will also be considered.
+We use dimensionless variables such that the two cylinders $\mathcal{C}_{1,2}$ have equal unit radius $a=1$, are centred at $(\mp(1+\varepsilon),0)$, and rotate with angular velocities $\Omega_{1}=1$, $\Omega_{2}=-1$, respectively; the no-slip condition is to be satisfied on both cylinders.
+The natural Reynolds number for the problem is then \be \tn{Re} =\Omega_{1} a^{2}/\nu=\nu^{-1}\,, \ee where $\nu$ is the kinematic viscosity in dimensionless units.
+The gap between the cylinders is $2\varepsilon$, and their boundaries are \be \mathcal{C}_{1}: (x+1+\varepsilon)^2 +y^2=1 \quad \tn{and}\quad \mathcal{C}_{2}: (x-1-\varepsilon)^2 +y^2 =1\,. \ee We shall be particularly concerned with the `small-gap situation', $0<\varepsilon\ll 1$.
+In the limiting situation $\varepsilon = 0$, the cylinders make contact and a singularity is to be expected.
+[The seemingly artificial situation of `overlapping cylinders' ($\varepsilon < 0$), which could in principle be realised by ciliary action of micro-organisms, is considered in the supplementary material.]

-The problem of satisfying the boundary condition at infinity can be circumvented by supposing that the fluid is bounded externally by a cylinder $\mathcal{C}_{0}$ of radius $r=R_{0}\gg 1$, on which an appropriate boundary condition can be imposed; this is needed for the numerical treatment presented in this paper, and is in any case more realistic in experimental contexts.
-We note the comprehensive numerical and experimental investigation by \cite{H02} of the `two-roll mill' flow in a finite domain with a rectangular outer boundary.
-Hills used finite-difference techniques with focus on the effects of increasing Reynolds number and of change in the ratio of the cylinder angular velocities.